Crazy-tech458/ClubCar_TestTrack_AlphaVersion/README.md

 Class CIST2932: Advanced Programming Topics
 This was done with using the XAMPP Control Panel programming

-The Company that requested this Club Car
+The Company that requested this is Club Car

 The coding language used for this project is C# and MySQL